getmaxun/maxun_docs/docs/robot/actions.md

 ### 2. Capture Text
 Capture Text should be used to extract specific text content.
-The text is not in a structured format on the website, and is not repeated.

-Read in detail here.
+Useful to get individual data and when you do not want to bulk scrape.

+Check out this video to understand how to create a robot with capture text: https://www.youtube.com/watch?v=ZXGQEwQN7yI

 ### 3. Capture Screenshot
 Capture Screenshot should be used to extract screenshots of websites.
-The screenshots can be:
+Currently supported screenshots include:
 1. Full page screenshots
-2. Visible Section screenshots
+2. Visible section screenshots

+Check out this video to understand how to create a robot with capture screenshot: https://www.youtube.com/watch?v=ZXGQEwQN7yI